Back to Hassan

 We got multiple recommendations for Mudugere temple.
 Have to visit next time.

 Dindagur is hardly 10-15 minutes off NH75.
-I might come back here after a tiring trip some other day to just stretch my legs and relax a bit before heading back home.
+I might come back here after a tiring trip someday to just stretch my legs and relax a bit before heading back home.